nodejs/node/doc/onboarding.md

 ## Fifteen minutes before the onboarding session

-* Prior to the onboarding session, add the new Collaborator to the [the Collaborators team](https://github.com/orgs/nodejs/teams/collaborators), if they are not already part of it.
+* Prior to the onboarding session, add the new Collaborator to [the Collaborators team](https://github.com/orgs/nodejs/teams/collaborators), if they are not already part of it.
 Note that this is the step that gives the account elevated privileges, so do not perform this step (or any subsequent